dexfroz/BorneToGo/Backend/README.md

 ## TODO:

+- Fix the UTF-8 encoding issue in the Backend output.
 - Add the feature of returning several routes in the answer.
 - Compute costs (waiting Database data).
 - Generate statistics about the found path.